MinnaZhong/ufactory_doc_usermanual/en/support_articles/hardware/how-to-replace-xarm-tool-flange.md

 ### 9. Connect the new tool flange

-Plug the black power cable into the corresponging terminal.
+Plug the black power cable into the corresponding terminal.
 Connect the colorful comm wires, noting that the red wire must line up with the half circle on the circuit board.

 ![](assets/flange_step9.jpg)